12.4 C

 Located on the central island of Djurgården in Stockholm, the Nordic Museum (Nordiska museet) is a guardian of Swedish cultural history and a beacon of Swedish heritage.
 Since its inception in 1907, this prestigious Stockholm cultural institution has been dedicated to describing the rich tapestry of Swedish culture from the 16th century to the present day.

-Threads of Nordic Culture
+Threads of Nordic culture

 Its sacred halls house a wealth of artifacts that depict Swedes’ everyday lives throughout history.
 The museum’s Scandinavian history collections include things like clothing, furniture, and household items.
 These exhibits provide insight into the evolution of Swedish lifestyles.
 Interactive exhibits bring Swedish folk art, traditions, and customs to life by highlighting the country’s cultural heritage.